timnewsham/rau/README.md

 ![fftviz](notes/fftviz.jpg)

 The `player` subdir contains code to test a resampler implementation, playing a wav file at 44.1kHz to the audio device at 48kHz.
+It plays the audio while visualizaing.
+Note: There's currently a bug where crashes can occur when quitting.